WojciechMatuszewski/programming-notes/go/ultimate-go.md

 fmt.Println("some other work")
 ```

 But the confusion usually comes when we use `defer` with functions (usually anonymous ones).
-When it comes to functions and defer, the same rules apply, BUT, **the code inside the defferred function is RUN WHEN DEFER RUNS!**.
+When it comes to functions and defer, the same rules apply, BUT, **the code inside the deferred function is RUN WHEN DEFER RUNS!**.

 ```go
 fmt.Println("work")